generationdevs/G_Devs-Portfolio/README.md

    4. git commit -m 'Commit_Message' (commit changes)

+   5. when ready to push go back to main branch and run:

+   git pull upstream main

+   (grabs any changes made by others while your own changes were being made)

+   6. go back to your Branch_Name and run:

+   git merge main

-   5. git push origin Branch_Name (push your changes on local machine to your forked copy)
+   7. git push origin Branch_Name (push your changes on local machine to your forked copy)

-   6. go to your forked copy of repo and start a pull request (make a request to merge changes with the main repo which should always be ready for deployment)
+   8. go to your forked copy of repo and start a pull request (make a request to merge changes with the main repo which should always be ready for deployment)